jjcanell77/LADP--EFC/Instructions.md

 This approach is an alternative to using data annotations and provides more control over the configuration with the plus of being able to be located in one place, away from the model classes.
 This is applied inside of the database context class to entities/models properties via chained methods.
 - These methods can be in conjuntion with Data annotations to cover areas that are missed.
 Such as default Schema, DB functions, additional data annotation attributes and entities to be excluded from mapping.
 - Also can handle entity to table and relationships mapping e.g. PrimaryKey, AlternateKey, Index, table name, one-to-one, one-to-many, many-to-many relationships etc.
-- And lastly, provide property onfiguration meaning column name, default value, nullability, ForeignKey, data type, concurrency column etc.
+- And lastly, provide property configuration meaning column name, default value, nullability, ForeignKey, data type, concurrency column etc.

-#### The steps:
+#### Implementing Fluent API:
-Adding an entity to OnModelCreating method inside the DataContext Class we made ealier.
+Adding an entity to OnModelCreating method inside the DataContext Class we made ealier but left empty.
 Starting with FoodResource using the ToTable method to specify the name of the database table that the entity should map to.
 - Should look like this:
 ```
 protected override void OnModelCreating(ModelBuilder modelBuilder)